 For details, see Collection sharing and permissions.

-To share a folder, you must have one of the following account roles:
+To share a folder, you must have one of the following user roles:

 - Any of the admin roles

 - A Media Library user role AND with Can Manage permissions on the folder you want to share.

 How to share folders

 To share a folder, do one of the following: